mchrbn/unity-traffic-simulation/README.md

 ## Todo
 - Add multiple lanes.
-- Possibility to choose from an intersection which lanes has a stop and which doesn't.
-At the moment each lanes of a "Stop" intersection are set to stop.
+- Add a speed limitation on certain segments.
-- Possibility to add a speed limitation on certain segments.
+- Pedestrians.
-- Pedestrians
+- Improve GUI/Editor so it is easier to create intersections and link segments between each others.
-- ...
+- Better AI for car (ie: able to take over another car if front car maximum speed is too slow).

-## Assets used
+## Assets used / Credits
 - [Minimalist Free](https://assetstore.unity.com/packages/vfx/shaders/minimalist-free-lowpoly-flat-gradient-shader-96148)  : Gradient skybox for demo scene
 - [Polarith AI Free](https://assetstore.unity.com/packages/tools/ai/polarith-ai-free-movement-steering-92029) : Using their vehicle physic class as well as their 3D car models for the demo scene